tgbugs/protc/README.md

 protocol.
 What is valuable is neither the fact nor the number, but how it came to be known.

+## Dependencies
+A DSL for specifying _how_ to execute a series of steps.
+This is fundamentally what we are about here.
+The problem with laboratory science is that the practicalities of the execution of an expreiment, protocol, or process, are often entangled with the logical, temporal, and scientific, dependencies that will exist regardless of the execution environment.
+For example, if there are two experimental groups of mice that receive a treament, say a sham and a real surgury, then logically it does not matter what order those surguries were conducted in and we often assume in our interpretation that it was random.
+However, in reality it is often NOT random because, for example, there is a hard limit on how long some reagent is viable and it is expensive and needs to be prepared and used all at once within a certain time limit and thus all of one group is run first.
+Indeed there are many practicalities that are vital for producing data in science.
+However, those practicalities should NOT be confused with the experiemnt.
+Sometimes those practicalities mean that we must assume that they do not effect our results.
+It would be nice if we could clearly identify when we make those simplifying assumptions as we develop and refine a protocol.

+Thus it would be nice to have a clean way to specify different levels of dependency.
+A brief list of potential dependency types:
+1. Logistical, I need these reagents/tools
+2. Temporal-Logical/-Experimental, these steps MUST be done in this order or BAD THINGS WILL HAPPEN
+3. Temporal-Practical/-Arbitrary, these are things that we assret don't actually matter but are convenient or are a product of the fact that a single human was the executor
+4. Data/Knowledge, I need to know this parameter so that I can calibrate/move to next step
+5. Skill/Learning, I need to be able to execute this task with a certain level of skill

+Note here that one VERY useful piece of information that we might want to help people collect is what happens when certain steps are done out of order or in a different order.
+In non obvious cases (an obvious case being , 'mice must have sex before you can do experiments on their offspring') being able to add an annotation that says "we didn't have this dependency and a blackhole ate my cat" would help future executors understand why certain dependencies are in point of fact not arbitrary.
+Knowing that certain features of a protocol have not been thoroughly explored is incredibly valuable.

 ## Ramblings (need to distill what goes in the lang and what goes elsewhere)
 The general aim is for the language to be functional.
 This is particularly important